MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-18-connect-azure-linux-ssh.md

 ### ssh key

 - focus (or open if you closed it) your bash terminal
-- Get the public key  (change the directory / file name if you created a custom one, the below will get the key from the default location:
+- Get the public key  (change the directory / file name in the code below if you created a custom one).

+This will get the key from the default location:

 ```bash
 cat ~/.ssh/id_rsa.pub